NBIA09018U Principal Subject in Molecular Microbiology 2

 The student will, with the completion of all three modules, be capable of understanding the basis for specific conclusions in a field and will therefore understand the consequences of technical or experimental future developments when they occur.

 Please note that teaching will take place together with students following "NBIK20000U Principal Subject in Molecular Microbiology" in block 1 and 2 (15 ECTS).
-As this course is 7,5 ECTS you can choose to take the course either in block 1 or block 2.
+As this course is 7,5 ECTS you can choose to take the course either in block 1 (schedule C) or block 2 (schedule A).

 - Class Instruction